Summary of Blog

 Tiny Powerhouses: Leaves and Stomata

-Tiny openings on tree leaves, known as stomata, inhale harmful contaminants.
+Tiny openings on tree leaves called stomata inhale harmful contaminants.
 Gases, including pollutants like SO2, NO2, CO, and ozone, are absorbed and broken down within the leaves’ inner surfaces.
 These stomata open and close, allowing the tree to absorb carbon dioxide (CO2) for photosynthesis while releasing oxygen (O2) as a byproduct.

 Air Pollution Absorption

 Trees filter particulate matter from the atmosphere by temporarily “catching” it on their vegetative surfaces.
 When it rains, these particulates wash off the tree, settle into the soil, or dissolve in water runoff.
-While trees cannot eliminate air pollution, they can greatly lessen its concentration, particularly in metropolitan areas.
+While trees cannot eliminate air pollution, they can significantly reduce its concentration, particularly in urban areas.

 Cleaner Air for Everyone